BullDogPatch/week6-assignment/considerations.md

 - add sounds like I did in week 3 ✅
 - be able to see how many of each upgrade is purchased
 - try to use `localStorage` ✅ (sort of)
+- see if I can get a dark/light mode working